 4.5.3.4 Load Shed Obligation

 (1) Obligation for Load shed is by DSP.
 Load shedding obligations need to be represented by an Entity with 24x7 operations and Hotline communications with ERCOT and control over breakers.
 Percentages for Level 3 Load shedding will be based on the previous year’s TSP peak Loads, as reported to ERCOT, and will be reviewed by ERCOT and modified annually.
+Distribution voltage level BLTs, if called upon before Level 3 Load shedding, shall count towards the appropriate TSP’s or DSP’s obligation.
 (Use TOs as list of Entities)

 ERCOT Load Shed Table